lshpaner/CEEM585_Supervised_Learning_Techniques_in_R/code/CEEM585_Project_Shpaner_Leonid.md

     ##  $ MechanicalApt   : num  174.6 110.6 148.6 49.1 42.2 ...
     ##  $ VerbalApt       : num  187.2 102.7 156.1 44.9 41.6 ...

-<font color="blue"> Before modeling can commence, it is important to
-establish between-predictor relationships and the potential presence of multicollinearity, because this is a refined dataset from a new .csv file.
+**Before modeling can commence, it is important to establish between-predictor relationships and the potential presence of multicollinearity, because this is a refined dataset from a new .csv file.
 The classification trees model is developed from all variables except for mechanical aptitude and verbal aptitude.
 Verbal aptitude exhibits a noticeably high correlation of *r* = 0.96 with mechanical aptitude.
-However, rather than omitting this one variable, both aptitude columns are replaced with a new column by the name of aptitude which has been averaged from their results.
+However, rather than omitting this one variable, both aptitude columns are replaced with a new column by the name of aptitude which has been averaged from their results.**

 ``` r
 # Examine between predictor correlations/multicollinearity